pyeventsourcing/eventsourcing/docs/topics/process.rst

 notification log.
-The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy and which were changed, so any changes caused by the policy can be automatically detected, and also all of the causal dependencies can be automatically inferred, before new records are committed.
+The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy and which were changed, so any changes caused by the policy can be automatically detected, and new records automatically committed.
 Returning a new aggregate is necessary to include its events in this atomic recording.

+New events are collected by requesting pending events from the aggregates.
+The policy shouldn't call aggregate ``__save__()`` methods for this reason.

+Causal dependencies between events could be detected and used to synchronise the processing of different partitions downstream, so that downstream processing of one partition can wait for an event to be processed in another.

+The causal dependencies could be automatically inferred by detecting the originator ID and version of aggregates as they are retrieved from the wrapped repository.
+Those events could be examined to see if they were notified in a different partitions.
+If so, the event originator ID and version of the last event in each partition could be included in the notification.
+Then followers could wait for the corresponding tracking records to appear, and then continue by processing the causally dependent notification.

+(Causal dependencies not implemented, yet.)

 System